• Skip to primary navigation

 Illustration by Muntaha Hussain l TechEngage

 When you upgrade your phone or tablet, you may be wondering what to do with the old one.
 Some options include trying to sell it on the Internet, donating it, or recycling it.
 But why not get some more use out of it instead?
-If there is nothing wrong with the device, it’s a shame to let it go to waste.
+If nothing is wrong with the device, it’s a shame to let it go to waste.

 In this post, we walk you through the process of using the Internet of Things to help protect your home.
-This includes repurposing an old smartphone or tablet as a security camera and some uses for Internet of Things devices.
+This includes repurposing an old smartphone or tablet as a security camera and some uses for the Internet of Things devices.

 Turning a Phone or Tablet into a Security Camera